ngruver/NOS/README.md

 pip install -r requirements.txt
 ```

+To install ANARCI for sequence alignment, follow the instructions in the [official repo](https://github.com/oxpig/ANARCI).
+If you wish to recreate the [DiffAb](https://github.com/luost26/diffab) and [RFDiffusion](https://github.com/RosettaCommons/RFdiffusion) comparisons, these repos also contain their own dependencies.

 ## Datasets

 In order to obtain many SASA labels, we use [IgFold's archive of pre-computed structures on paired OAS (pOAS)](https://github.com/Graylab/IgFold#synthetic-antibody-structures).
 We extract the sequences and structures and labeled them by running the [labeling script](https://github.com/ngruver/NOS/blob/main/scripts/data/label_igfold_poas.py):